Gr3nDy/Discord-Bot-Maker/Raw-Data/mal-anime-manga-search/README.md

 * `[p]manga <manga name>`

 **Features**
-* Fancy looking Score & Synpnosis
+* Fancy looking Score & Synopsis
 * An option to delete search result when message author react ❌ to the post

 # Installation